SalK91/convex_optimization/docs/21_models.md

-# Chapter 11: Modelling Patterns and Algorithm Selection
+# Chapter 14: Modelling Patterns and Algorithm Selection

-Real-world modelling starts not with algorithms but with **data, assumptions, and design goals**.
+Real-world modelling starts not with algorithms but with data, assumptions, and design goals.
 We choose a loss function from statistical assumptions (e.g. noise model, likelihood) and a complexity penalty or constraints from design preferences (simplicity, robustness, etc.).
 The resulting convex (or nonconvex) optimization problem often *tells* us which solver class to use.
-In practice, solving machine learning problems looks like: **modeling → recognize structure → pick solver**.
+In practice, solving machine learning problems looks like: modeling → recognize structure → pick solver.
 Familiar ML models (linear regression, logistic regression, etc.) can be viewed as convex programs.
 Below we survey common patterns (convex and some nonconvex) and the recommended algorithms/tricks for each.

 ## 11.1 Regularized estimation and the accuracy–simplicity tradeoff

-Many learning tasks use a **regularized risk minimization** form:
+Many learning tasks use a regularized risk minimization form:
 \[
 \min_x \; \underbrace{\text{loss}(x)}_{\text{data-fit}} \;+\; \lambda\;\underbrace{\text{penalty}(x)}_{\text{complexity}}.
 \]
 Here the loss measures fit to data (often from a likelihood) and the penalty (regularizer) enforces simplicity or structure.
 Increasing $\lambda$ trades accuracy for simplicity (e.g. model sparsity or shrinkage).

-- **Ridge regression (ℓ₂ penalty):**
+- Ridge regression (ℓ₂ penalty):
   \[
   \min_x \|Ax - b\|_2^2 + \lambda \|x\|_2^2.
   \]
   This arises from Gaussian noise (squared-error loss) plus a quadratic prior on $x$.
 It is a smooth, strongly convex quadratic problem (Hessian $A^TA + \lambda I \succ 0$).
 One can solve it via Newton’s method or closed‐form normal equations, or for large problems via (accelerated) gradient descent or conjugate gradient.
 Strong convexity means fast, reliable convergence with second-order or accelerated first-order methods.

-- **LASSO / Sparse regression (ℓ₁ penalty):**
+- LASSO / Sparse regression (ℓ₁ penalty):
   \[
   \min_x \tfrac12\|Ax - b\|_2^2 + \lambda \|x\|_1.
   \]
   The $\ell_1$ penalty encourages many $x_i=0$ (sparsity) for interpretability.
 The problem is convex but nonsmooth (since $|\cdot|$ is nondifferentiable at 0).
-A standard solver is **proximal gradient**: take a gradient step on the smooth squared loss, then apply the proximal (soft-thresholding) step for $\ell_1$, which sets small entries to zero.
+A standard solver is proximal gradient: take a gradient step on the smooth squared loss, then apply the proximal (soft-thresholding) step for $\ell_1$, which sets small entries to zero.
 Coordinate descent is another popular solver – updating one coordinate at a time with a closed-form soft-thresholding step.
 Proximal methods and coordinate descent scale to very high dimensions.

-- **Elastic net (mixed ℓ₁+ℓ₂):**
+- Elastic net (mixed ℓ₁+ℓ₂):
   \[
   \min_x \|Ax - b\|_2^2 + \lambda_1\|x\|_1 + \lambda_2\|x\|_2^2.
   \]
   This combines the sparsity of LASSO with the stability of ridge regression.
 It is still convex and (for $\lambda_2>0$) strongly convex[^4].
 One can still use proximal gradient (prox operator splits into soft-threshold and shrink) or coordinate descent.
 Because of the ℓ₂ term, the objective is smooth and unique solution.

-- **Group lasso, nuclear norm, etc.:** Similar composite objectives arise when enforcing block-sparsity or low-rank structure.
+- Group lasso, nuclear norm, etc.: Similar composite objectives arise when enforcing block-sparsity or low-rank structure.
 Each adds a convex penalty (block $\ell_{2,1}$ norms, nuclear norm) to the loss.
 These remain convex, often separable or prox-friendly.
 Proximal methods (using known proximal maps for each norm) or ADMM can handle these.

-**Algorithmic pointers for 11.1:**
+Algorithmic pointers for 11.1:

 - *Smooth+ℓ₂ (strongly convex)* → Newton / quasi-Newton or (accelerated) gradient descent (Chapter 9).
 Closed-form if possible.
 - *Smooth + ℓ₁* → Proximal gradient or coordinate descent (Chapter 9/10).
 These exploit separable nonsmoothness.